bespoyasov/bespoyasov/README.md

 Hi!
 I'm Alex 👋

-I'm a developer, speaker, and mentor.
+I'm a developer, speaker, and educator.
 Currently working at [0+X](https://0x.se) and living in Stockholm.

 I help companies develop, release and maintain their projects; mentor and teach students software development and system architecture; share my knowledge and experience through my [blog](https://github.com/bespoyasov/www) and online books.